View analysis history

 When you save a web map, the history is saved with it.
 When you share a web map with history, users can view details of the history and reopen parameters.

-If you don't have the privileges or license required to run a tool, you won't be able to reopen the tool.
+If you don't have the privileges or license required to run a tool or raster function, you won't be able to reopen it.

 Some tools have parameters that require specific privileges or licenses to run them.
 You can reopen these tools, but the parameter will be set to a value that you have privileges for.